alex3s/scala-puddle/README.md

 1. Compiling on Debian or Ubuntu Linux
 2. Compiling on ARM based systems.
 Raspbery Pi or Android within the Termux app command environment.
 This readme features compiling on Linux.
-Compiling on Android inside Termux app follows soon. (it's possible)
+Compiling on Android inside Termux app follows soon. (it's possible, trick is to get the correct packages first: apt install ... list coming soon)

 ### Dependencies